Flowers in December

 "Flowers in December" is a song by American alternative rock band Mazzy Star, released in October 1996 as the lead single from their third studio album Among My Swan.
 It was written by Hope Sandoval and David Roback, and produced by Roback.
 "Flowers in December" reached No. 40 on the UK Singles Chart and remained in the top 100 for two weeks.
 A music video was filmed to promote the single, directed by Kevin Kerslake.

 Critical reception

-Upon the song's release, Music & Media named "Flowers in December" their "single of the week" during November 1996.
-They commented: "David Roback and Hope Sandoval's dreamy acoustics have become even more poppier with gorgeous melodies, plenty of minor chord changes and a delicate violin whispering in the background."